Photon correlation Fourier spectroscopy of a B center in hBN: I. Introduction

-When it comes to the quantum coherence of SPEs embedded in solid-state matrices, the excitation regime plays a major role in the impact that the environment has on the figures of merit of solid-state emitters~\cite{Monniello14, Nawrath19, Scholl19}.
-Photoluminescence (PL) is based on non-resonant laser excitation, which typically degrades the coherence of SPEs by introducing excess noise due to high energy charges and heat generated by a high laser power.
-These effects can be mitigated by using a resonant laser that only addresses the transition of interest.
 In the case B centers, in PL, the indistinguishability between consecutive photons is limited to about 0.5~\cite{Fournier23PRA} -- however, a full coherence is restored at short timescales under resonant laser drive~\cite{Fournier23PRB, Gerard25, Gerard25arxiv}.
 The associated linewidth then remains close to the Fourier limit during tens to hundreds of microseconds, before being broadened by spectral diffusion (SD) that randomizes the emission wavelength within a $\sim$GHz wide envelope~\cite{Horder25, Gerard25}.
 Despite these benefits, the resonant regime makes collection of the zero-phonon-line (ZPL) emission at the exact same wavelength as the excitation laser particularly challenging~\cite{Gerard25arxiv}.
 By contrast, photoluminescence greatly facilitates the filtering of the excitation laser from the ZPL emission.
-It is therefore crucial to understand and characterize the coherence and SD in this excitation regime.
+An in-depth identification and characterization of dephasing and SD in this excitation regime is therefore essential.

 Standard dispersive (frequency-domain) spectroscopy lacks both the necessary time and spectral resolution to infer the coherence and SD characteristics of narrow-line quantum emitters undergoing fast SD.
 While Fourier-transform spectroscopy (FTS) has a better spectral resolution, it also requires averaging over macroscopic times, preventing to measure fast SD~\cite{Marshall11}.
 In both cases, the time resolution exceeds the inverse count rate, which yields a typical cutoff of at least a few milliseconds.
 On the other hand, photon correlation Fourier spectroscopy (PCFS) allows to overcome this limit by relying on photon coincidences from the output ports of an interferometer, which allows to accumulate information about the fast dynamics down to the resolution of single-photon detectors~\cite{Brokmann06, Coolen07}.
+Therefore, this technique has the potential to identify the various contributions to the line broadening of solid-state emitters, and makes it possible to characterize their fast dynamics and their dependence on external parameters.